sonalkr132/nginx-buildpack/readme.md

 You can provide your own NGINX config by creating a file named `nginx.conf.erb` in the config direcotry of your app.
 Start by copying the buildpack's [default config file](https://github.com/ryandotsmith/nginx-buildpack/blob/master/config/nginx.conf.erb).

 ### Customizable NGINX Compile Options
+Fork this repo.
+Do a heroku run on any of your app. clone your forked repo in it . change the scripts/build_nginx.sh as per requirement or for adding any other module. run the script. copy the nginx binary from /tmp/nginx/sbin to repo's bin/nginx commit & push the changes. now use your customized nginx build pack.

 See [scripts/build_nginx.sh](scripts/build_nginx.sh) for the build steps.
 Configuring is as easy as changing the "./configure" options.